Flutter-gg-1/Project-5/README.md

 The app contains a lot of features including but not limited to the following :

 **Multi User Support** : The application is fully supported for multi user usage.\
+**Save user state** : Users can close the app and re-open it and they would be still signed in.\
 **Post a Blog** : Users can post their own blog in the application.\
 **Browse Blogs** : Users can browse all blogs in the application.\
 **Edit a Blog** : Users can edit their own blogs.\